zuraxy/CSNETWK.MP/README.md

 ## 🚨 IMPORTANT: This is a P2P System!
 - **USE**: `python run_peer.py` for peer-to-peer communication
 - 🔗 **No server needed**: Peers communicate directly with each other
-- 🗑️ **Cleaned up**: Removed all legacy monolithic and client-server implementations

 ## Quick Start